[2x Match] Stand for Truth. Work for Justice. Learn More

 Image via sakhorn / Shutterstock.com

 The American Civil Liberties Union of Ohio released Nov.
-9 the first comprehensive study of the practice of charging people in jail for time spent there, also known as “pay-to-stay” policies, reports the BBC.
+9 the first comprehensive study of the practice of charging people in jail for their time there, also known as “pay-to-stay” policies, reports the BBC.

 The study revealed that some inmates have debts of up to $35,000, although the BBC found evidence that one man in Marion, Ohio owes $50,000 in pay-to-stay debt.